 Todo Sobre Mi Madre/All About My Mother (1999)

 This Pedro Almodóvar film follows a handful of dysfunctional characters in Barcelona who are forced to confront their demons.
 As the protagonist, Manuela (Cecilia Roth), travels into Barcelona through a train tunnel, we see the mass of glimmering lights ahead of her.
-She passes by familiar sites such as the Sagrada Familia before passing into the seedier part of Barcelona.
+She passes by familiar sites such as the Sagrada Familia before coming into the seedier part of Barcelona.
 However, such polarities are precisely what makes the city so exciting.

 Land and Freedom (1995)